openmelody/mt-plugin-theme-manager/README.md

 information about the current theme and links to work with the theme, all of which can be specified by the theme designer.

-Apply a new theme by visiting the Theme Dashboard and clicking the "Apply a New Theme" link to get started.
-A paginated view of the installed themes appears.
+Apply a new theme by visiting the Theme Dashboard and clicking the "Change Theme" link to get started.
+A thumbnail view of the installed themes appears.
 Here the user can see more detail about the theme (click the thumbnail) and select a theme to apply.
 After selecting a theme the user will be required to fill-in any fields marked "required" by the theme